wp-plugins/m-vslider/readme.txt

 = 1.1.1 =
 Second (minor) upgrade
 1. Fixed the "header already sent" error on plugin Re-activation.

+= 1.1.2 =
+Third (minor) upgrade
+1. Fixed the issue with output slider at the start of post/page, when using shortcode in a post/page.

 == Upgrade Notice ==